 Note that the value of the cash dividend per share is not given.
 This is typical for preferred stock.

-To calculate the cash dividend per share of preferred stock, simply multiply the % (percent) given times the par value
+To calculate the cash dividend per share of preferred stock, simply multiply the % (percent) given times the par value:

 Cash dividend per share of preferred stock = % x P/V

-In this case, the cash dividend per share of preferred stock is $2.00 per share (8% x $25.00)
+In this case, the cash dividend per share of preferred stock is $2.00 per share (8% x $25.00).

 Thus, the owners of the preferred stock will receive an annual cash dividend of $2.00 for each share owned.